scizen9/SEDM-Docs/source/Pipeline.rst

 .. _linked here: http://www.astro.caltech.edu/sedm/redux/

-12. When the night is complete, we now use an automatic script to perform a default classification (using snid) and upload any resulting spectra with quality 1 or 2 to the marshal.
+12. When the night is complete, we now use an automatic script to perform a default classification (using SNID) and upload any resulting spectra with quality 1 or 2 to the marshal.
 To generate an e-mail report on the entire night of data reductions and initiate the automatic upload of the resulting good spectra to the marshal, please enter:
      * ``make finalreport``

 Last updated on |version|